Conduct a Free South Carolina Probation Search: Record Lookup

 Just as there are county courts, there are also county probation offices.
 However, these offices are not public record custodians and so are not useful for an initial South Carolina supervision search.
 Probation offices are merely responsible for supervising individuals who are currently on probation.
 Information about how to contact probation offices is provided below.

-How To Check Probation Violations in South Carolina & Contact Someone’s Supervising Officer
+How To Check Probation Violations in South Carolina & Reach Out to Someone’s Supervising Officer

 Probation officers supervise people who are on probation to ensure they’re complying with the terms of their release.
 An individual may need to contact a probation officer if they have concerns about an offender, or their own safety.